 Before you head out on the water, we recommend that you check the tide times for Cotehele Quay.

 If your looking to get out onto the river but don't own a canoe, Canoe Tamar host regular canoe trips setting off from the quay, heading towards Calstock and into the wilds of the upper tidal limits.

 Fishing at Cotehele

 We do not allow fishing on Cotehele Quay unless permission has been given.
 We do however welcome those who wish to fish to use Bohetherick Quay nearby.
 Please follow government guidance on rod fishing byelaws and licences and remember to take any rubbish home with you.

-The Shamrock is the only fully restored Tamar sailing barge in the world.
+Shamrock is the only fully-restored ketch-rigged Tamar sailing barge in the world.
 She was built in Plymouth in 1899 to carry cargo on the river.
-You can read about her history and around her and see loads of photos on her blog here.
+She now spends her retirement on Cotehele Quay.
+You can read about her history and see loads of photos on her blog here.